- Early Learning

-With this funding, Stillwater Area Public Schools and Northeast Metro 916 Intermediate School District has conducted extensive evaluations of all four areas of school crisis planning, as recommended by the United States Department of Education including:
+As part of its emergency planning the district has conducted extensive evaluations of all four areas of school crisis planning, as recommended by the United States Department of Education, including:

 - Prevention and mitigation

 Addressing these four areas reduces risk and improves school climate - enhancing the ability of students to learn.
-The project includes a variety of efforts, like:
+Our work includes a variety of efforts, like:

 - Internal evaluations of safety, security and emergency preparedness